apache/celix/documents/building/README.md

 sudo apt-get install -yq --no-install-recommends \
     libcpputest-dev

-#For testing gtest is also used.
-This is fetched using a cmake 3.11+ feature,
-#The installed cmake version for Ubuntu 18 is older than 3.11,
+#The installed cmake version for Ubuntu 18 is older than 3.14,
 #use snap to install the latest cmake version
 snap install --classic cmake
 ```